-So, visiting the Dead Sea with a car, from the Tel Aviv area, you can take one of two routes.
-The first goes through Jerusalem and the Palestinian area.
-It is safe to drive but you will be going through at least one military checkpoint.
-The other route goes south of Palestinian territories, bypassing the green areas in the map through the town of Arad.
+Driving is safe, but you will go through at least one military checkpoint.
+The other route goes south of Palestinian territories, bypassing the green areas on the map through the town of Arad.

 Both roads are perfectly safe for you to go through if driving a car.
-If you’re visiting the Dead Sea using public transport, just follow the shortest bus route.
-Almost always, it will mean getting to Jerusalem and taking a bus from there.
+Follow the shortest bus route if you're visiting the Dead Sea using public transport.
+It almost always means getting to Jerusalem and taking a bus from there.

 Organized tours to the Dead Sea

 These are always an option.
-If you Google the “Dead Sea tours” you’ll find a multitude of options going out from Jerusalem or Tel Aviv.
+If you Google the "Dead Sea tours," you'll find many options from Jerusalem or Tel Aviv.
 These tours are what they are.
 They will get you to the place and save you a lot of the hassle.
 Some may offer a guided tour that will possibly add to the experience.